franklynux/multi-environment-app-deployment-with-Kustomize/README.md

 ### Testing the Pipeline

 1. **Make a change to the repository**:
-   - Modify a file in the repository
+   - Modify a file in the any of the overlays e.g. in the `overlays/dev` directory, change the replicas in the `patch.yaml` file to 2.
    - Commit and push the changes

 2. **Monitor the GitHub Actions workflow**: